![]() ![]() 1/32 scale REVELL Eurocopter EC-135 helicopter of Korps Landelijke Politie Diensten (KLPD / Dutch Police) |

 describe, check pictures.
 The pitots #176 + 177 were refined as well.
 The

-black speakers are in the kit.
+black loud speakers are in the kit.

 The grips and handles were replaced using plastic rod.
 Antenna #228 was repositioned. (no hoist and parts like the large wire antennas #224 are needed on the KLPD helo).
 The model was not weathered, being